splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/60-log-observer-connect.md

 {{% /tab %}}
 {{< /tabs >}}

-Lets check the `api-gateway` container again
+Let's check the `api-gateway` container again

 ```bash
 kubectl describe pods api-gateway |grep Image:
 ```

-The resulting output should say (again if you see double, its the old container being terminated, give it a few seconds):
+The resulting output should say (again if you see double, it's the old container being terminated, give it a few seconds):

 ```text
   Image:         ghcr.io/signalfx/splunk-otel-java/splunk-otel-java:v1.30.0